-Hidden Common Ground 2020 is a major initiative spearheaded by Public Agenda and USA Today, along with the National Issues Forums, the Election 2020: America Amplified Public Media Collaborative, and Ipsos.
+Hidden Common Ground 2020 is a major initiative spearheaded by Public Agenda and USA TODAY, along with the National Issues Forums Institute, the America Amplified Public Media Collaborative, and Ipsos.
 Through nonpartisan research, robust journalism, “Strange Bedfellows” storytelling, and community dialogue and events, the initiative promotes thoughtful, solutions-oriented public engagement during election season.
 The present snapshot survey focuses on how Americans think the country should come to terms with climate change.

 First, a strong majority of Americans (72%) agree on the importance of “reducing the effects of global climate change,” a total that includes 55% of Republicans, 78% of Independents and 86% of Democrats.